williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 5 July 2024
+* The term jishuken is used to describe the intentional, workplace-focused activity called gemba kaizen.
+The origin of jishuken comes from “kanban houshiki bukachou jishu kenkyuukai”.
+This translates as “kanban system department & section manager autonomous study groups”.
+This was shortened to “jishuken” which is “self study”.

 ## 4 July 2024
 * Did a [fun video recording](https://www.linkedin.com/posts/williammilisic_cloudtransformation-sebtech-sebcloud-activity-7214279298784849920-48Pc) on Cloud, educations and Pluralsight, with Pluralsight. <br/><br/>
 * Some thoughts on [micro-segmentation](https://www.linkedin.com/posts/williammilisic_cloudtransformation-sebtech-sebcloud-activity-7214279298784849920-48Pc).